astropy/saba/docs/examples_basic.rst

 How to use SherpaFitter
 =======================

 I'll show you our API for the bridge.
-Firstly lets import the `SherpaFitter <sherpafitter.html#astrosherpa_bridge.SherpaFitter>`_ class which is the interface with `sherpa`'s fitting routines.
+Firstly lets import the `~astrosherpa_bridge.SherpaFitter` class which is the interface with `sherpa`'s fitting routines.
-`SherpaFitter` is available through `astropy.modeling.fitting` so it can be imported by:
+`~astrosherpa_bridge.SherpaFitter` is available through `astropy.modeling.fitting` so it can be imported by:

 .. code-block:: ipython